fistofzen/NeGiysemAy/README.md

 ## Testing Notes
 - Prisma uses the default datasource from `.env.local`.
-- AI and weather services are mocked; replace implementations in `lib/ai/aiService.ts` and `lib/weather/weatherService.ts` for real integrations.
+- AI outfit generation still uses the mock pipeline; wardrobe image analysis relies on the `AI_API_KEY`.
+If the key is absent, a deterministic fallback categorisation is used.
-- File uploads in wardrobe API are stubbed; integrate with storage provider for production use.
+- File uploads use the pluggable storage helper in `lib/storage/storage.ts`; the default `local` driver stores wardrobe images under `public/uploads/`.
+These files are git-ignored but served statically during development, so migrate to a cloud-backed driver before production.